Our Culture – Meaning (Types) of Cultures | Elements of Cultures | Weekly Assessment (Test) Primary 4 (Basic 4) – Social Studies

 LESSON EVALUATION

-4. Mention 2 locations of each of the following languages in Nigeria:
+4. mention 2 states of the following tribes in Nigeria:

 5. With examples, differentiate between material and non material cultures.